-The BESS will be visually compatible with the industrial nature of the Substation and PV facility, thereby absorbing the BESS to a certain degree.
+The BESS and associated infrastructure are likely to be visually intrusive, as these elements are not currently present in the landscape and conflict somewhat with the rural and wilderness character of the area.
+The infrastructure will change the character of the site from unbuilt and natural to a built site.
+However, the BESS will be visually compatible with the industrial nature of the Substation, thereby absorbing the BESS to a certain degree.
 Furthermore, the remoteness of the area ensures that there are only a very limited number of receptors in the area.